History of the Jews in Sudan: Decline

-The desecration of Jewish cemetery
+Legacy

 In 1975 an air-transfer of some of the human remains from the Jewish Cemetery in Khartoum was organized by several prominent members of the community and reburial was arranged in Jerusalem after reports of desecration and vandalism occurring there.
 The bodies were moved and reburied at the Givat Shaul Cemetery in Jerusalem.
 As of 2005 there were at least 15 Jewish graves left in the Jewish Cemetery at Khartoum.
 However, in recent years even these have been desecrated and the site was used as a dumping ground for used car parts.
 In the last year efforts have been made to preserve and clean up the cemetery.
-The Synagogue was sold and demolished in 1986 and a bank now occupies the site.
+The Synagogue was sold for $200,000 and demolished in 1986 and a bank now occupies the site.